ydainna/heracles-ts/README.md

-# heracles-ts
-The labours of Heracles - First of the labours: the Nemean lion
+# The labours of Heracles - First of the labours: the Nemean lion